youtucoin/YoutuCoin_src/README.md

     The particular designed block reward system to remove the competitive nature of mining and offer an even playing field for anyone looking to issue coins without expensive equipment - offering features such as energy saving, proof of mining.

-    PoS, the RegalCoin proof-of-stake (PoS) protocol, aims to achieve distributed consensus through operations in addition to PoW.
+    PoS, the YoutuCoin proof-of-stake (PoS) protocol, aims to achieve distributed consensus through operations in addition to PoW.
 PoS is designed such that it rejects potential attacks, for example, through accumulating a large amount of coins or offline stake time.
-RegalCoin hybridizes PoW with PoS, and integrate both consensus approaches in order to acquire benefits from the two mechanisms and create a more robust payment system.
+YoutuCoin hybridizes PoW with PoS, and integrate both consensus approaches in order to acquire benefits from the two mechanisms and create a more robust payment system.
 PoS particularly enhances the security of YTC's staking system that distinguishes itself from the original concept developed by PPCoin.

 # Development Process

 The master branch is regularly built and tested, but is not guaranteed to be completely stable.
-Tags are created regularly to indicate new official, stable release versions of RegalCoin Core.
+Tags are created regularly to indicate new official, stable release versions of YoutuCoin Core.

 The developer mailing list should be used to discuss complicated or controversial changes before working on a patch set.